-&lt;sup>31Describing distributions by differential equations has a long tradition and goes back to the work of Karl Pearson in the 19th century.
+38Describing distributions by differential equations has a long tradition and goes back to the work of Karl Pearson in the 19th century.
 See Johnson et al. (1994, ch.
 4) for an overview.

-$^{32}$ In a setup with g=0 and $r<\rho$ , Bayer and Wälde (2015) prove that a unique stationary distribution exists and is stable.
+$^{^{39}}$ In a setup with g = 0 and $r < \rho$, Bayer et al. (2019) prove that a unique stationary distribution exists and is stable.
 The theoretical analysis by Benhabib et al. (2015) employs an exploding regime as well to obtain the fat right tail.
 The interest rate distribution in their general equilibrium model makes sure that overall, their model displays a stationary distribution of wealth.